kdVincler/kdVincler/README.md

 # Hi there, my name is Konrad Dominik Vincler! <img src="https://media.giphy.com/media/hvRJCLFzcasrR4ia7z/giphy.gif" width="29px" height="29px">

 ## 💫 About Me:
 I'm a CS Student at Queen Mary University of London and an aspiring web and software developer.
-Currantly I'm working as a Demonstrator at my university.
+Currently I'm working as a Demonstrator at my university.

 ## 🌐 Socials: